» Agile Leader

 One question that I get frequently from leaders during Agile training is about how to make sure everyone is busy.
 How do we make sure that we are getting the most out of every person?
 They have a seemingly perverse focus on individual efficiency rather than on team effectiveness and throughput.
 Rather than focusing on creating an environment for high performing teams, they try to make sure that everyone is busy all the time.
 This is another form of local optimization.

-I have a client that has been using Agile and Scrum for the last 3 years.
-Let me restate that, this client has been using A.I.N.O. for the last 3 years.
+I have a client that has been using Agile and the Scrum Framework for the last 3 years.
+Let me restate that, this client has been using A.I.N.O.
+(Agile in name only) for the last 3 years.
 I am working with him to implement Scrum and eventually embrace a full Agile Transformation.
-With him and his team I have to refer to this as implementing a "more disciplined Scrum" because unfortunately, everyone believes they were already doing Scrum.
+With him and his team I have to refer to this as implementing a "more disciplined Scrum" because unfortunately, everyone believes they are already using Scrum.

 I meet with a lot of organizations who want to be Agile.
 When I ask why, most will respond with mechanical and tactical reasons: